Sustainable materials firm gains competitive advantage through new academic partners and unpublished research

-A technology manager at a global speciality chemicals and sustainable materials firm based in the UK, who asked to remain anonymous for this case study, recently used Discover to identify new academic partners outside of their established networks, finding unpublished research observations to gain a competitive edge in their sector.
+A technology manager at a global speciality chemicals and sustainable materials firm based in the UK, who asked to remain anonymous for this case study, recently used Discover to gain a competitive advantage through new academic partners, via finding unpublished research observations.

 The technology manager (TM) was tasked with finding new innovations and materials for catalysis and industrial chemistry to improve the sustainability of five chemical reactions in their company’s portfolio.
 Specifically, they wanted to find new technologies, early-stage research projects, spin‐out companies, and centres‐of‐excellence in universities and institutes that could help.
 Opportunities that aligned with their requirements were being scoped out for licensing, project funding, and research collaborations.